-Since last year, Sonu Nigam has been courting controversies, either for breaking into an impromptu performance mid air or for making remarks on Azaan.
-On his 44th birthday, we’re remembering the episode when Sonu Nigam gets candid about his initial struggling days in Bollywood.
-On the show, the singer talks bluntly about his biggest fears, the time when he didn’t work and his memorable moments in the industry.
-Known for his wit and sense of humour, Sonu Nigam funnily narrates few incidents that took place during his tenure in film industry.
+One of Bollywood's most popular and accomplished singers Sonu Nigam is not only known for his songs, but also for courting controversies.
+From breaking into an impromptu performance mid air to making remarks on Azaan, the singer is known to be vocal about what he feels is right.
+On his 45th birthday, we’re remembering the episode when Sonu Nigam got candid about his initial struggling days in Bollywood.
+SOnu NIgam was on India TV's popular talk show Aap Ki Adalat.
+On the show, the singer spoke bluntly about his biggest fears, the time when he didn’t work and his memorable moments in the industry.
+Known for his wit and sense of humour, Sonu Nigam narrated a few incidents that took place in the film industry.

-Aap Ki Adalat host Rajat Sharma questions Sonu Nigam about how he became a singer, to which he replies with a tongue in the cheek, that singers are born and not made.
-He tells how he failed to continue his studies through correspondence owing to the success of his debut song ‘Accha Sila Diya Tune Mere Pyaar Ka’.
-Having a great sense of humour, Sonu mocks his own song by singing the parody version on the show.
+India TV Chairman and Aap Ki Adalat host Mr Rajat Sharma asked Sonu Nigam how he became a singer, to which he replied with a tongue-in-the-cheek answer that singers are born and not made.
+He told how he failed to continue his studies through correspondence owing to the success of his debut song ‘Accha Sila Diya Tune Mere Pyaar Ka’.
+Sonu mocked his own song by singing the parody version on the show.

-The ace singer then begins talking about the humiliation he faced during his initial days in Mumbai.
-He tells that even though he never struggled for bread, but the struggle took an emotional toll on him.
-But thankfully he overcame that phase and has emerged as one of the finest singers in the industry.
+The ace singer then began talking about the humiliation he faced during his initial days in Mumbai.
+He said that even though he never struggled for bread, but the struggle took an emotional toll on him.
+But thankfully he overcame that phase and emerged as one of the finest singers in the industry.

-He narrates a humiliating-cum-funny incident that took place between Sonu Nigam and Anu Malik.
+He narrated a humiliating-cum-funny incident that took place between Sonu Nigam and Anu Malik.
 When he was rehearsing for the song, he went a bit off-track.
-Anu Malik, being satirical, scolds him saying, “Yahaan Hajam Banne Ke Liye Aaya Hai Ya Singer Banne Ke Liye Aaya Hai”.
-Sonu Nigam says that he remembers this insult even today.
+Anu Malik, being satirical, scolded him saying, “Yahaan Hajam Banne Ke Liye Aaya Hai Ya Singer Banne Ke Liye Aaya Hai”.
+Sonu Nigam said that he remembers this insult even today.

 For more entertainment updates, follow our Facebook page